 Step 4: Channel Strategy

-- Own website for margin and customer data
+- Your own website for the best margins and direct ownership of customer data

 Step 5: Unit Economics

-- Low CAC through content, SEO, and word of mouth
+- Low CAC earned through content, SEO, and word of mouth rather than paid ads alone

 What Success Stories Often Skip